 The market is not super-efficient right now.
 And for an investor who’s going to be savvy and is going to find ways to, make savvy investments in the market, that’s good news.

-So, I think that the popularity of sports betting and people trying that out will actually end up benefiting sports cards because in many ways sports cards offers a lot of the same attributes but in a way that gives you a greater chance for profit.
-In general there are a lot of collectors out there who like myself and probably like you were, big collectors back in the late eighties or early nineties.
+So, I think that the popularity of sports betting and people trying that out will end up benefiting sports cards because in many ways sports cards offer a lot of the same attributes but in a way that gives you a greater chance for profit.
+In general, there are a lot of collectors out there who like me and probably like you were, big collectors back in the late eighties or early nineties.

 But unlike us, a lot of those collectors have not yet rediscovered the hobby.
-And it is my belief that when they do, they’re going to really like what they see.
+And I believe that when they do, they’re going to like what they see.
 You know, cards are better now.
 They are better produced, they’re fun to look at, they’re really impressive today compared to what they used to be.

-Then you throw in the allure of the autographs and the serial numbered cards and the graded cards and you realize that the market is more liquid and this is something you can really get into and make profit with your sports card investing, if that’s what your goal is.
+Then you throw in the allure of the autographs and the serial numbered cards and the graded cards and you realize that the market is more liquid and this is something you can get into and make a profit with your sports card investing if that’s what your goal is.